 We don't take any of the money from tickets you sell on the door at your event (one hour prior to the performance), but your venue may, so keep this in mind.

 There sure are – our Money for Art (Grants and Bursaries) program assists artists in turning their ideas into reality.
 There is everything from cold hard cash, to an extra bit of dosh to cover your rego fees.
 Check back in April once registrations have opened for all the details.

 Yes!
 Anyone and everyone can take part in Melbourne Fringe!
 However, please note that all events are self-produced, and you will need to make your own visa arrangements (we can offer you plenty of advice on this though).

 Each year Melbourne Fringe programs and manages a variety of performance spaces.
 These spaces are collectively known as the Fringe Hub.
-As well as the programmed venues, the Fringe Hub also houses the Festival Club and Underground bar.
+As well as the programmed venues, the Fringe Hub also houses Club Fringe and the Loading Dock Bar.

 To apply to have your event in the Fringe Hub you will need to complete a separate Expression of Interest form.
-EOIs for the Fringe Hub will open on Mon 15 Apr and close on Mon 29 Apr.
-Click here for more details.
+EOIs for the Fringe Hub will open in April 2020.

 If you are considering submitting a Fringe Hub EOI you should first get in touch with us to discuss your ideas.
 Call the Fringe Office on 03 9660 9600 or email Senior Producer Danny Delahunty (email@example.com) or Producer (Artists, Venues & Events) Tom Browne (firstname.lastname@example.org) to chat – we're not scary, don't worry.